andybyers21/notes.ajb.app/index.md

 I'm a software developer from the UK with goals around building knowledge management for the web.
 You can view my portfolio at [ajb.app](https://ajb.app)

-## About These Notes

 I built this site as a vault for my ongoing note taking.
-The topics are broad and cover things like self-education, [Computer Science](toc/computer-science) personal knowledge management (PKM), [Productivity](toc/productivity), entrepreneurship, strategy, marketing, [Wealth Creation](toc/wealth-creation), and whatever other rabbit holes I find myself in.
+The topics are broad and cover things like self-education, [Computer Science & Web Concepts](toc/computer-science) personal knowledge management (PKM), [Productivity](toc/productivity), entrepreneurship, strategy, marketing, [Wealth Creation](toc/wealth-creation), and whatever other rabbit holes I find myself in.
 I’ve committed to sharing my findings with the world. _If you’re willing to let people access your life, they’ll find what they need to help you succeed._

 ## This page is my personal research environment and an experiment in learning in public.